Skjoldrun/Skjoldrun.github.io/docs/DevOps/cicd-versioning-powershel-check.md

 # Versioning Powershell check

-I used the [NerdBank.GitVersion](https://github.com/dotnet/Nerdbank.GitVersioning) tool for a large solution with multiple projects and wanted to check if every assembly has the propper versioning stamp.
+I used the [NerdBank.GitVersion](https://github.com/dotnet/Nerdbank.GitVersioning) tool for a large solution with multiple projects and wanted to check if every assembly has the proper versioning stamp.
 After right-clicking some of the output files and checking the explorer details, I came to the conclusion to write a script for listing all the wanted infos.

-Powershell lets you do this and with some reseach I came up with the following script:
+Powershell lets you do this and with some research I came up with the following script:

 ```shell
 Get-ChildItem -Filter *.dll -Recurse |